Alexlamp/final_project_group1/README.md

 #### Database

 * ETL code is fully integrated with PostgreSQL: The code was modified to be user friendly, it requires user password and sql database name to allow other operate it by other group members.
-The code was updated to create two new gables using table join in postregSQL.
+The code was updated to create two new tables using table join in postregSQL.
 The request is to do left join tables airline_cost_filtered and sql_combined_delay_airline into delay_airline_vs_cost and clear NaN values.
 As a result there is a small 5 row table of airlines flying though SFO that match airline cost and delay data.
 The second join request is on inner join of airline_fleet_cost and airline_name into sfo_airline_total_cost which is an equivalent of airline_cost_filtered dataframe created earlier in the code.
 Additional block was introduced to the code allowing user to erase all the data tables from postregSQL.

+Finalized database

 <p align="center">
 <img src="https://github.com/Alexlamp/final_project_group1/blob/master/Images/QDB_revFinal.JPG" width="950" height= "500">